JeremiahR/lightning-mini-peer/README.md

 # Lightning Mini Peer

-A tiny lightning network peer for mapping and sniffing the network.
+Tiny lightning network peer for mapping and sniffing the network.

 Goals: